 How Applicant Tracking Systems Work

-Company recruiters can review the applications, applicants can be sent automated messages letting them know their applications have been received, online tests can be given, hiring managers can schedule interviews, rejection letters can be mailed, and human resources personnel can use the same information to put individuals on the payroll once they are hired.
-These integrated systems streamline the recruiting and application process for employers.
+The system allows company recruiters to review the applications, send applicants automated messages letting them know their applications have been received, and give online tests.
+Hiring managers can schedule interviews and mail rejection letters through the ATS.
+Finally, human resources personnel can use the same information to put individuals on the payroll once they are hired.
+These integrated systems streamline the recruiting, application, and hiring process for employers.

 Streamlining the Process

-Using an ATS can help save both time and money, according to CareerMetis.com.
+Using an ATS saves both time and money.
 Information from applicants is uploaded and organized in a database, making it easily accessible and searchable for human resources professionals.
-Because the information is collected and organized digitally and automatically, companies do not have to pay for the additional time of sorting and filing paper applications.
+Because the information is collected and automatically organized digitally, companies do not have to pay for additional time to sort and file paper applications.

-Some systems also can save time for job applicants.
-Many employers use systems that allow job applicants to upload their vital information, work histories, education, and references directly from their profiles on websites like LinkedIn or Indeed.
-While job applicants obviously need to cater different applications to different positions, being able to bypass the tedious process of retyping this information for every application is a valuable time saver.
+Some systems can also save job applicants time.
+Many employers use systems that allow job applicants to upload their vital information, work histories, education, and references directly from their profiles on websites such as LinkedIn or Indeed.
+While job applicants need to customize their application materials for different positions, being able to bypass the tedious process of retyping this information for every application is a valuable time saver.

 Tracking the Process

-Applicant tracking systems allow companies to track where candidates found the job posting—on a job board, directly from a company website, through a referral, or from another source.
-This can be important information that allows employers to focus their recruiting areas on the areas where the data shows they have the most success or find the most desirable candidates while reducing or eliminating efforts in areas that show little success.
+Applicant tracking systems allow companies to track where candidates found the job posting, whether on a job board, directly from a company website, through a referral, or from another source.
+This can be important information that allows employers to focus their recruiting on the areas where the data shows they have the most success while reducing or eliminating efforts in areas that show little results.

-However beneficial an applicant tracking system can be, there often are drawbacks employers need to consider.
-A LinkedIn article notes that systems are designed to look for specific keywords and types of backgrounds for advertised positions, meaning good candidates who are switching careers might slip through the cracks of the system and not get noticed.
+However beneficial an applicant tracking system can be, there are often drawbacks employers should consider.
+Systems are designed to look for specific keywords and types of backgrounds for advertised positions, meaning good candidates who are switching careers might slip through the cracks of the system unnoticed.